-I’ve been to Berlin three times now and I always walk by Berliner Dom.
+I’ve been to Berlin many times now and I always walk by Berliner Dom.
 I take a picture of it.
-Often they’re selfies.
+Often, they’re selfies.
 This building is amazing.
 It’s gothic.
 It’s old and impressive.

 Today, my friend decided he wanted to go inside since he had a free ticket anyway.
 I told him I would wait for him outside.
 I waited a few minutes and he came out and said he needed to place his bag in a locker.
 I gave it a second thought and decided I would see it.
 Why not?
 But wait, why did my friend have a free ticket?
 And how?